-Princess Rosalinda is about to become the Queen of Costa Luna when her country was invaded by an evil dictator.
+Princess Rosalinda was about to become the Queen of Costa Luna when her country is invaded by an evil dictator.
 In order to protect her, she is placed in the Princess Protection Program to keep her identity hidden.
 Now known as Rosie, she moves in with Carter’s family in rural Louisiana.
 Carter teaches Rosie how to act like a normal American teenager, and Rosie teaches Carter how to be a princess.

 Was it fun working with Demi on Princess Protection Program?

 Selena: I really don’t think I could find anything that was wrong with working with Demi.
 We’ve known each other for almost 10 years now, so there isn’t really anything we can surprise each other with.
 It is kind of odd trying to pretend like I don’t know who this person is in the movie, in the beginning, so that was fun.
 Being able to work with someone you’re comfortable with is always nice because it’s not the awkward, “Hi, nice to meet you.
 We have to pretend to be best friends.”
 So all the stuff that’s genuine in the movie is actual.

 Does the friendship in the movie mirror real life?

 Selena: Yeah, I think the parts where we’re laughing and being goofballs is absolutely one hundred percent us.
 Half the time, they’d keep the cameras rolling because we’d keep going and going and sit there and talk and laugh until we couldn’t breathe anymore.
 It was pretty much all genuine.

 Are you similar to Carter and was Demi similar to Rosalinda?

 Selena: Yes.
 Demi grew up in pageants, so back home in Texas, she was always poised and grew up that way.
 And I was a tomboy growing up.
 So it was back to our childhoods just for a little bit while we were shooting the movie.